maxh/maxheinritz.com/_posts/2022-08-13-backend-run-mode.md

 A backend codebase be run in different ways:

 - Command line interface (CLI)
+- HTTP server
-- API server
+- gRPC server
-- Pollers
+- Polling
 - Long-running async jobs

 I call these “backend run modes”, and I like to make this a first-class concept with an enum: